Share this article

 Average Sales Value

-This indicator is useful when calculating the average value of the first sale.
+when calculating the average value of the first sale.
 This measure helps representatives know at a glance if new accounts are within the average value range and can also be used to calculate pipeline requirements adequately.

 It is important not to confuse this indicator and the average value per account.